Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 Why the reopening releases were a madhouse

-The cafe usually releases dates one at a time.
-Tomorrow's release at 18:00 JST is for the date exactly 31 days from now.
-It's a steady drip, and it keeps the system relatively orderly.
+Until this spring, the cafe released dates one at a time: each day's 18:00 JST release covered the date exactly 31 days out.
+It was a steady drip, and it kept the system relatively orderly.

 The reopening broke that pattern twice.
 Instead of releasing 17 June on 17 May, then 18 June on 18 May, and so on, the cafe ran two concentrated drops.
 On 17 May it released 17 June to 7 July all at once.
 On 7 June it released 8 July to 31 July all at once.
 Two events, two reservation queues, and just two chances to lock in a date in the reopening window.